-The key word is “negotiable”, and that’s why I’m at a loss that no one has stepped up to the plate yet.
+The key word is “negotiable”.
+That’s why I’m at a loss that no one has stepped up to the plate yet.

-When you follow Trevor Bayne on his Twitter account, he comes off as a very down to earth kid, with a face that companies would love to put up on billboards.
-Yet, not only has he not managed a sponsor with the Sprint Cup series, but also he’s yet to have a sponsor for his Nationwide car.
+When you follow Trevor Bayne on his Twitter account, he comes off as a very down to earth kid, with a face that companies would love to put on billboards.
+Yet, not only has he not managed a sponsor with the Sprint Cup series, he’s also yet to have a sponsor for his Nationwide car.

 Cam Newton, on the other hand, has generated a lot of interest among scouts and teams in the NFL.
-He’s been compared to a number of different quarterbacks, including the likes of Ben Roethlisberger (successful) to JaMarcus Russell (trainwreck).
+He’s been compared to a number of different quarterbacks, including Ben Roethlisberger (successful) and JaMarcus Russell (train wreck).

-Meaning, Cam Newton is far from a sure thing, so why does he deserve a seven-figure endorsement deal and Trevor Bayne doesn’t deserve to have someone knocking down his door after taking the checkered flag at Daytona?
+Meaning, Cam Newton is far from a sure thing.
+So why does he deserve a seven-figure endorsement deal?
+Yet, Trevor Bayne doesn’t deserve to have someone knocking down his door after taking the checkered flag at Daytona?

-Look at marketability, which one would assume would be one of the excuses for the Newton deal.
+Look at marketability, which one would assume is one of the excuses for the Newton deal.
 How can anyone call someone this arrogant marketable?
-Look at the QB’s quotables, where Newton referred to seeing himself as “an entertainer-slash-icon”.
+Just look at the QB’s quotables.
+Newton refers to seeing himself as “an entertainer-slash-icon”.